davedx/sublime-text-browserify/README.md

     cd "PACKAGE_PATH/BrowserifyNavigation"
     git fetch origin
     git merge origin/master

-# Shortcuts

-You can access the commands either using the shortcuts.

-    ctrl+r - Navigate to the module referenced within a `require` statement on the current line alt-leftclick - Same as above.
-Note you need to click once to select the thing first..buggy.

 Go to `Preferences > Package Settings > Browserify Navigation > Key Bindings - User` to change these shortcuts.